kirbykirby/jinshu_ai/README_EN.md

 Fill in the `subject` parameter in the `init_translator_and_translate` function to avoid mistranslating subjects.
 Example:
 ```
 Original text:
-弱冠游于洛阳，坐事当诛，亡匿朝鲜，遇赦而归。（《刘曜载记》）
+弱冠游于洛阳，坐事当诛，亡匿朝鲜……（《刘曜载记》）

 Incorrect translation:
-At the age of twenty, they traveled to Luoyang, where they faced execution for an offense but fled to Joseon.
+At the age of twenty, [incorrect subject] traveled to Luoyang, where [incorrect subject] faced execution for an offense but fled to Joseon.

 Correct translation:
 At the age of twenty, Liu Yao traveled to Luoyang, where he faced execution for an offense but fled to Joseon.